Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.atupdatescreen

-Seems similar to `emu.atvi`, except that it is called after.
+Similar to `emu.atvi`, except that it is called after.
 If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function.

+@*param* `f` — The function to be called after every VI frame.

+@*param* `unregister` — If true, then unregister the function `f`.

 ```lua